lichenaut/DashAPI/README.md

 DashAPI is a Spigot / (preferrably) Paper plugin that adds a function for setting the velocity of entities in terms of blocks rather than a vector.

 Include the .jar file in your "plugins" folder and add this dependency to your pom.xml.
-Then, add this as a dependency in your "plugin.yml" file.

         <dependency>
             <groupId>io.github.lichenaut</groupId>